OpenDSA/OpenDSA/RST/en/List/ListIntro.rst

 For all these situations, a simple list structure is appropriate.

-This chapter describes representations both for lists and for two important list-like structures called the stack and the queue.
+This chapter describes representations both for lists and for two important list-like structures called the :term:`stack` and the :term:`queue`.
 Along with presenting these fundamental data structures, the other goals of the chapter are to: